bhagya-gundal/Challenge-Writing/README.md

     - The depenent variable must be a real number with defined action choices.
 - Data Pre-processing
     - Perform necessary pre-processing steps for time series data.
-    - Example
-     - check if data is stationery or not?
-      - cast your Date column in date datatype and set it as your index
+    - Example - Check if data is stationery or not?
+Cast your Date column in date datatype and set it as your index.

-1. Create a open-gym ai environment for that dataset to be run for an RL algorithm
+- Create a open-gym ai environment

-2. Run one of the TF-Agents algorithms on it DQN, REINFORCE, DDPG, TD3, PPO or SAC
+- Run one of the TF-Agents algorithms

-3. Compare the RL learner to a random action agent and simple agents like Thompson sampling, e-greedy, or UBC
+- Compare the RL learner

-4. Describe signals and action space for the five TF-Agents algorithms (DQN, REINFORCE, DDPG, TD3, PPO or SAC).
-Can they take continuous or only discrete signals?
-Can the agent only be used in any environment which has a discrete action space?
+- Describe signals and action space for the five TF-Agents algorithms
+    - (DQN, REINFORCE, DDPG, TD3, PPO or SAC).
+    - Can they take continuous or only discrete signals?
+    - Can the agent only be used in any environment which has a discrete action space?
-5. What are the pros and cons of the five TF-Agents algorithms (DQN, REINFORCE, DDPG, TD3, PPO or SAC).
+- What are the pros and cons of the five TF-Agents algorithms?

 ## Your submission: